 So it’s safer to just sit there and think.
 Safer when it’s just you and your pensamientos.
 Keeping your business idea tightly locked away in your mind to save for another day.
 The day when your magic kit arrives and makes the whole thing a lot less scary.

-So now that I’ve sufficiently terrified you (yes, starting a business truly is scary) and told you that there is no magic kit on Amazon (unless there’s something incredible I am unaware of), it’s probably time that I give you some guidance on what you can do to move forward.
-The secret to starting a business isn’t magic – it’s momentum.
+So now that I’ve sufficiently terrified you (yes, beginning to start a business truly is scary) and told you that there is no magic kit on Amazon (unless there’s something incredible I am unaware of), it’s probably time that I give you some guidance on what you can do to move forward.
+The secret of how to start a business isn’t magic – it’s momentum.

 Take one small step at a time.

 It’s less about getting the first step exactly right and more about getting the wheels in motion.
 If starting a business feels overwhelming, then just do one small thing each day.
-A little market research.
+A little market research i.e., you can learn from online courses and get a Business Analyst certification.
 Buy a domain.
 Create a social media account.
 Start a one-page business plan.
 You won’t get it all exactly right, and you may have to go back and revisit some things later, but you will get yourself to a place where you feel like you’re starting to make something real.
 My co-founder Katie advises that no matter what steps you take, make sure you get specific with what you plan to do.
 “The more vague your plan is, the less likely it is that things will get done.”

 Katie adds, “You’re going to have A LOT of ideas and a LOT to do.
 Write them all down, but don’t do them all.
 Think about your number one objective for that month or quarter, and then go through your long list and circle the ones that actually propel you forward and help you achieve it.
 The rest can wait.”
 Even a few years into business we continue to have to remind ourselves of this.
 It is easy to get distracted by new and exciting ideas, but you need to constantly edit your to-do list to focus only on the things that have to be done now to achieve your next milestone.